-The Hemophilia Program supports a variety of patient support programs, community outreach programs, and wellbeing programs.
-We also provide a hemophilia support group for pediatric patients and families, and a week-long summer camp program for children.
+The Hemophilia Program supports various patient support programs, community outreach programs, and wellbeing programs.
+We also provide a hemophilia support group for pediatric patients and families and a week-long summer camp program for children.

 Patient support programs

 Patients, families, and providers have access to a 24/7 emergency hotline, staffed by hemophilia clinical nurse specialists with backup from Dartmouth Hitchcock Medical Center (DHMC) pediatric and adult hematologists.
 We provide written, community-based emergency plans of care for each patient.

 All patients with moderate or severe hemophilia are candidates for home IV factor infusion.
 Currently, 90 percent of patients meeting this requirement are over 5 years of age, who self-infuse or are infused by a family member.

 The Hemophilia Program receives federal grant money that supports community outreach such as school visits, home visits, and education of community physicians, nurses, and emergency room personnel.
 We provide a hemophilia support group for pediatric patients and families and a week-long summer camp for children.

 For information about the Hemophilia Patient/Family Group support group at DHMC in Lebanon, NH, call Laurel McKernan, RN, at 603-650-5486.